1. Unlocking the Power of Critical Thinking: A Guide towards the Kingdom of Heaven

 What is Critical Thinking?

-At its core, critical thinking is carefully analyzing and evaluating information before forming an opinion, making a judgment, or making a decision.
+At its core, critical thinking is carefully analyzing and evaluating information before forming an opinion or making a decision.
 It's not about being critical in a negative way.
-Instead, it's about questioning, researching, and thinking beyond the surface level, especially when your finances, health, vitality, and social relationships are at stake.
+Instead, it's about questioning, researching, and thinking beyond the surface level, especially when your finances, family, health, and mental health are at stake.

-It's like being a detective in your own life.
-Instead of just accepting information at face value, stop and ask: Can I trust every word or promise a politician, priest, pastor, or salesperson makes to me— without doing any proper research?
-If your question is yes, you are naive.
-And you won't have any part in either the Kingdom of Heaven or the New Earth.
+Utilizing your divine ability to think critically (Consciousness) is like being a detective in your own life.
+Instead of just accepting information at face value, you stop and ask: Can I trust every word spoken by a pastor, a partner, or a politician without doing any proper research?

-• "What do the experts and the scriptures have to say about this?"
+- "What do the experts have to say about this?"

 Let’s keep it real.
 This isn’t just about thinking “better”—